 By definition, a loner is someone who prefers to be alone, avoiding the company of others.
 For God, you may even prefer to be a loner, and with him, you are never lonely.
 On the other hand, many seek the company of others because they do not know God and are lonely.
 While being a loner may be good, being lonely is always bad.

 Thursday, October 5, 2017

 In this world of tech-savvy entrepreneurs, successful app developers are making a lot of money.
 I have known one recently associated with an app that has become so popular globally that the company is now estimated to be worth five billion dollars.
-My point is that no matter how successful your have become in the eyes of the world, God will not in the end ask you what you have done, but what you have done for his sake.
+My point is that no matter how successful you have become in the eyes of the world, in the end God will not ask you so much what you have done as what you have done for his sake.